How to Add Page Numbers to PDFs Using C#

-How to Add Page Numbers in a PDF
+How to Add Page Numbers to a PDF Using C#

-Page numbers are sequential numbers assigned to each individual page within a PDF document.
-Page numbers are one of the most important components in a document for navigation.
-They help readers locate specific pages and determine what page they are reading from.
-Additionally, page numbers enable easy citation and referencing of content within the document.
-With IronPDF, adding page numbers to your PDF is a simple process.
+Page numbers are sequential numbers assigned to each page within a PDF document.
+They are essential components for navigation, helping readers locate specific pages and track their position.
+Page numbers also enable easy citation and referencing of content.
+With IronPDF, adding page numbers to your PDF is straightforward.

 Nuget IconGet started making PDFs with NuGet now: